Bahai Gardens in Acre is where the Prophet-Founder resided and is the most sacred site of the Bahai religion.

-After waiting for about ten minutes (we waited till the previous group exited the shrine), the security man allowed us to enter and asked to follow the path till the entrance.
-And near the entrance volunteer guide waiting for us.
+After about ten minutes (we waited till the previous group exited the shrine), the security man allowed us to enter and asked us to follow the path to the entrance.
+And near the entrance volunteer guide was waiting for us.

-Note: just to be clear, everything is free at the Bahai Gardens.
+Note: everything is free at the Bahai Gardens.
 Both the entrance and the guide.

-If you follow the path in the photo above, then you will see the Shrine of Bahaullah.
-And the bigger white building on the left is the Mansion of Bahá’u’lláh.
+If you follow the path in the photo above, you will see the Shrine of Bahaullah.
+And the larger white building on the left is the Mansion of Bahá’u’lláh.

-You will see many different signs (birds of prey, lions, stars, flowers, and so on) on site.
+On-site, you will see many signs (birds of prey, lions, stars, flowers, and so on).
 But none of them have symbolic importance in the Bahai religion.
 They are simply decorations.